WE NEED TO REMOVE THE EXCESS CARBON FROM OUR ATMOSPHERE

 While reducing carbon emissions is critical, research suggests that even if carbon dioxide emissions came to a sudden halt, the carbon dioxide already in the Earth's atmosphere could continue to warm our planet for hundreds of years.
-Therefore, the challenge is to not only reduce future carbon emissions, but to actively remove existing carbon from our atmosphere.
+Therefore, the challenge is to reduce future carbon emissions and actively remove the excess carbon from our atmosphere.

-Trees are the best technology to suck carbon dioxide from the atmosphere and reverse global warming:
+Trees are the best technology (according to a study from the University of Oxford here) to suck carbon dioxide from the atmosphere and reverse global warming:

 - Forests balance the Earth’s water-cycle essential for cooling our climate.